 The World in the Globe of the Eye: Reading Housekeeping Through a Thoreauvian Lens

-Current Bio: Zoë is a PhD candidate in English and Comparative Literature at Columbia University (MSt in English from Oxford ) writing a dissertation on small forms across fiction, poetry, and memoir in 19th-century American literature.
+Current Bio: Zoë is a PhD candidate in English and Comparative Literature at Columbia University (MSt in English from Oxford ) writing a dissertation on small forms in 19th century poetry.

 The House of the Seven Gables has a different history than the Concord homes I visited, a much more self-consciously literary one.
-Unlike the Alcotts Orchard House and the Emerson family homeboth of which, from the furniture to the portraits on the walls, are presented as relatively preservedthe House of the Seven Gables history of renovations is an important part of the tour.
-Our guide explained that while the time Hawthorne spent visiting his cousin in the house clearly informed the way he portrayed it in his novel, the literary version of the structures architecture is embellished.
-After Hawthorne died, a wealthy woman purchased the property and added to ita wing in the kitchen for one of the characters, a secret staircase for anotherto conform to the house Hawthorne presents in the novel.
+Unlike the Alcotts' Orchard House and the Emerson family home, both of which, from the furniture to the portraits on the walls, are presented as relatively preserved, the House of the Seven Gables' history of renovations is an important part of the tour.
+Our guide explained that while the time Hawthorne spent visiting his cousin in the house clearly informed the way he portrayed it in his novel, the literary version of the structure's architecture is embellished.
+After Hawthorne died, a wealthy woman purchased the property and added a wing in the kitchen for one of the characters and a secret staircase for another to conform to the house Hawthorne presents in the novel.

 Given its multiple renovations, most of the House of the Seven Gables' interior is from more recent centuries.
 There are a few areas, however, where you can see its 1668 foundation.
 In one room, the rafters that jut toward the ceiling have supported the roof for over three hundred years.
 And upstairs, a large part of the wall has eroded to reveal its core: weathered bricks sustained by a series of planks: the house's ribs.
 The walls' bareness made me think of a diagram in an anatomy textbook in which the body is peeled into layers of skin and tendon and bone.
 It seemed vulnerable and intimate.
 Yet the interior, however worn, is the house's most enduring structure.